-Fig. C-4 Schematic of the Föhn effect.
+Fig. C-4 Scheme of the Foehn effect.
 On the windward side, the air masses are lifted (A), then clouds form (B), possibly with precipitation.
 On the lee side (C) there is warming, dryness and turbulence.
 The warming is due to the difference between the moist-adiabatic temperature gradient (B) (heat of condensation) during uplift and the dry-adiabatic gradient (C, A) during sinking (with additional radiation in clear air) (modified after Schönwiese 1994).
-The photo on the right shows the condensation level on the windward side of the mountains in the Eastern Alps (photo: Breckle).
+The photo on the right shows the distinct condensation level on the windward side of the mountains in the Eastern Alps (photo: Breckle).